An Amateur's Tips for Airbrushing Base Coats

 That said: there are many variations on that.
 Some use only a tiny touch of automobile windshield cleaner (or, in its place, Windex brand window cleaner, but that's a U.S. thing) and/or anywhere from 1/10th to 1/3rd IPA.
 My basic testing suggests that increasing the IPA beyond about 1/3rd doesn't appreciably change the results.
 Curiously, pure 99%+ pure IPA does not make a good paint cleaner on its own.
 Plain ethanol works great for cleaning up inks and stripping airbrushed-then-inked minis.

 However: honestly, i'm still searching for a great homemade cleaner.
 The Red Dragon cleaner does the basic cleanup job but i always have to follow up with a stronger (commercial) airbrush cleaner to get the last 10-20% done.
-Ammonia-based solutions supposedly work quite well (but require good ventilation and a mask), but are difficult/expensive to get around here, so i've been unable to test any of those.
+Ammonia-based solutions work quite well, but are difficult/expensive to get around here and require good ventilation and a mask (that stuff is strong).
 Many online airbrushers claim that ammonia-based cleaners are corrosive to airbrushes, but that's "supposedly" (per other online airbrushers) a historical hold-over which does not apply to modern airbrushes unless (perhaps) the brushes are kept soaking in the ammonia for long periods.

 Specific Product Recommendations